jevans-dev/jevans-dev/README.md

 ## 🎯 Career Goals

 I'm working toward becoming a **full stack developer**, with a long-term goal of entering the **gaming industry** as a game developer.
-My dream is to contribute to platforms and worlds that inspire creativity and connection — the same way games did for me growing up.
+My dream is to contribute to platforms and worlds that inspire creativity and connection, the same way games did for me growing up.

 Dream companies: **Google**, **Roblox**, **Epic Games**